| | |

 A bowl of hamburger stew on a striped tablecloth with a piece of bread on a plate nearby.

+Hamburger stew is one of those recipes that marries simple (and cheap) ingredients with big flavour, making it one of my favourite weeknight dinners.
 You probably already have most of the ingredients to make this recipe, and the prep is minimal, just chopping, which can be done while the beef browns.
-Add your favorite vegetables or adjust the seasonings to suit your taste, but keep the base ingredients as written for a rustic, flavorful, and filling stew.
+Add your favourite vegetables or adjust the seasonings to suit your taste, but keep the base ingredients as written for a flavorful and filling stew.

 Jump to: